 - 6B.2.1 Subdistrict A Age-Restricted Townhouse Dwelling Units - a) The maximum number of dwelling units that may be developed shall be 40 dwelling units, provided however that up to two additional dwelling units may be created as provided in Section 6B.2.4. - b) Permissible housing types shall be attached or detached townhouse dwelling units.
 Dwelling units shall be contained in groupings of one- to four-unit buildings. - c) Dwelling units shall be developed as an owner-occupied condominium. - d) Age-Restriction Occupancy of dwelling units shall be limited to any of the following: - 1.
 A person who is 55 years of age or older (an "Age-Qualified Occupant"); - 2.
-A spouse, under 55 years of age, of an Age-Qualified Occupant may reside in the Age-Qualified Occupant's unit; - 3.
-A spouse who survives an Age-Qualified Occupant may continue to reside in the Age-Qualified Occupant's unit; - 4.
-A spouse where the Age-Qualified Occupant has moved out of the unit and into a long-term care facility may continue to reside in the Age-Qualified Occupant's unit; - A child, brother, or sister of an Age-Qualified Occupant or spouse who is dependent upon said Age-Qualified Occupant or spouse may reside in the Age-Qualified Occupant's unit; and - 6.
-A paid caregiver providing medical or health care to an occupant who is permitted under this Section 6B.2.1 d) may reside in the Age-Qualified Occupant's unit. - Should the Age-Qualified Occupant predecease their spouse and resident dependent child, the spouse and dependent child may continue to reside in the Age-Qualified Occupant's unit.
+A Domestic Partner, under 55 years of age, of an Age-Qualified Occupant may reside in the Age-Qualified Occupant's unit; - 3.
+A Domestic Partner who survives an Age-Qualified Occupant may continue to reside in the Age-Qualified Occupant's unit; - 4.
+A Domestic Partner where the Age-Qualified Occupant has moved out of the unit and into a long-term care facility may continue to reside in the Age-Qualified Occupant's unit; - 5.
+A child, brother, or sister of an Age-Qualified Occupant or Domestic Partner who is dependent upon said Age-Qualified Occupant or Domestic Partner may continue to reside in the Age-Qualified Occupant's unit; and - 6.
+A paid caregiver providing medical or health care to an occupant who is permitted under this Section 6B.2.1 d) may continue to reside in the Age-Qualified Occupant's unit. - 7.
+Should the age-qualified occupant predecease their Domestic Partner and resident dependent child, the Domestic Partner and dependent child may continue to reside in the Age-Qualified Occupant's unit, pursuant to Section 6B.6.4.